univention/univention-corporate-server/doc/manual/installation.rst

 Installation in VMware
 ======================

-If UCS is installed as a guest in VMware, the :menuselection:`Linux --> Other Linux system` option must be selected as the *Guest operating system* (UCS is based on Debian but the templates for Debian cannot be used).
+If UCS is installed as a guest in VMware, select the option :menuselection:`Linux --> Debian` as the *Guest operating system*, because UCS is based on Debian.

 The Linux kernel used in UCS includes all the support drivers necessary for operation in VMware (:file:`vmw_balloon`, :file:`vmw_pvsci`, :file:`vmw_vmci`,